Sachro/PerseveranceEncryption/README.md

 1.)
 The image is read clockwise inside to out

 2.)
+Start at the red line

+3.)
 Every ring is a seperate character

-3.)
+4.)
 The white spaces are 0s the black are 1s

-4.)
+5.)
 Run it through a binary decoder

-5.)
+6.)
 Voila!
 One decrypted circle picture thing!